 - Navigate to the page that will contain the chart.

-- In the tool bar, click Add a chart.
+- In the toolbar, click Add a chart.

-- Select Google Maps.
+- Select one of the preset Google Maps:

 - Click the canvas to add the chart to the report.